 New Navigation - Develop and deploy new navigation for AHRQ review employing a series of facets across HEALTH TOPICS, CONSUMERS, BROWSE TOPICS that will provide alternative avenues for identifying products, reports, and tools across AHRQ database.
 Adjust accordingly.
 Create new navigation for RESOURCES & TOOLS, METHODS, PARTICIPATE.

-Addition of Abstracts - With AHRQ permission, for reports in PDF only, add abstracts to report page and where abstract is not available initial document language in addition to PDFs.
+Addition of Abstracts – In response to a request from AHRQ, add an HTML abstract or exerpt of the document opening (250 words) to documents/reports currently displaying only a link to the PDF where possible and appropriate.
+The abstracts or opening words will be used for indexing.
+Conduct a review of all product types to determine appropriate content to include will be necessary.
+Additional review by AHRQ will be necessary.

 Archiving update - Document and implement AHRQ policy for archiving and display of materials deemed out-of-date, including policies for handling in searching and filtering.